22 Jan Radium: A File Authentication Platform

 - A standalone program that allows a Radium user to look up the DataPrint of any file on their computer and verify it against known DataPrints on the Radium blockchain.
 It does not require the installation of Radium core or SmartChain core.

 The ticker for Radium tokens are denominated as RADS.
-There was an approximate 2 weeks Proof-of-Work period that generated about 1,008,000 tokens when the blockchain debuted, and Proof-of-Stake has since been implemented.
+There was an approximate two-week Proof-of-Work period that generated about 1,008,000 tokens when the blockchain debuted, and Proof-of-Stake has since been implemented.
 The required minimum stake age for Radium is 6 hours.

-By design, the PoS reward was decreased over time, and has now declined to half a token per block.
-On average, each block matures and is generated at a rate of one per minute, with an estimation of 720 tokens being generated daily.
+By design, the PoS reward was decreased over time and has now declined to half a token per block.
+On average, each block matures and is generated at a rate of one per minute, with an estimated 720 tokens being generated daily.
 Currently, there is a circulating supply of 3,435,746 RADS.

 - Radon Asset: